ianmiell/shutit/library/get_iplayer/resources/README.md

 #OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 #SOFTWARE.

-jenkins: resources required in this directory, eg gzips or text files.\nNote that the .gitignore file in the /space/git/shutit/examples/jenkins directory should exclude these files from being added to git repos (usually due to size), but can be added if forced with 'git add --force <file>'.
+get_iplayer: resources required in this directory, eg gzips or text files.\nNote that the .gitignore file in the /space/git/shutit/library/get_iplayer directory should exclude these files from being added to git repos (usually due to size), but can be added if forced with 'git add --force <file>'.